blackie1019/dotnet-akka-lab/README.md

 ## :white_check_mark: Lab08 MiniSportsbook ##

-An example to demo for to integate Akka.NET to push messaing from clinet console.
+An example to demo how to integate Akka.NET to push messaing from clinet console.

 ### Demo Features ###